IMPORTANT SAFETY INFORMATION

 “When a drug is FDA-approved, patients are assured that the FDA has reviewed the safety and efficacy of the drug and the adequacy of the manufacturing process to produce a quality product….compounded drugs do not provide such assurance and, therefore, should only be used when an FDA-approved product is not available to meet the medical needs of an individual patient.” *

 |Available at retail pharmacies||YES||Unknown|

-Well established efficacy: The efficacy of lisinopril is well established for the treatment of hypertension in pediatric patients who are 6 years of age and older.
-Qbrelis is also indicated for adjunct therapy for heart failure and treatment of acute myocardial infarction.1
+Well-established efficacy: The efficacy of lisinopril is well-established for the treatment of hypertension in adult patients and pediatric patients who are 6 years of age and older.
+Qbrelis is also indicated for adjunct therapy for heart failure and treatment of acute myocardial infarction.

 Consistent potency: When you choose to prescribe or dispense Qbrelis, it provides consistent potency from first to last dose in every prescription, and helps ensure consistency from hospital to home.

 ADDITIONAL IMPORTANT SAFETY INFORMATION:

 QBRELIS is contraindicated in patients who are hypersensitive to lisinopril or any component of QBRELIS, or in patients with a history of hypersensitivity related to previous ACE inhibitor treatment.